- Highly driven, passionate individuals who are open to learning and interacting with others

 Sami Abou Saab

-Sami Abou Saab has more than 11 years of experience in technology, both in startups and big tech firms.
+Sami Abou Saab has more than 12 years of experience in technology, both in startups and big tech firms.
 Prior to Speed@BDD, he worked at Skype and Microsoft Corporation in the US, covering strategy, marketing, and channel modelling.
 In Silicon Valley, Sami started his own company (MobiLock, aimed at creating a hardware device and mobile application that allows you to unlock your home with your smartphone) that was voted as the best startup in the Berkeley MBA program entrepreneurship class.
 At Data Consult, Sami led the Systems Department in Lebanon and the Middle East and grew its business 8-fold over the course of 4 years.
 Sami holds a Bachelor of Engineering from the American University of Beirut and an MBA from Berkeley-Haas and London Business School.
-He is fluent in Arabic, French, and English.

 Business Support Manager